-For the 13-weeks ended December 27, 2020 excess cash flow totaled \$17,142,000 and an additional \$1,000,000 from asset sales was used to pay debt in January 2021.
-This balance was recognized in Current maturities of long-term debt as of December 27, 2020.
+For the 13-weeks ended March 28, 2021 excess cash flow (as such term is defined in the Term Loan) totaled \$13,753,000 and was used to pay debt in April 2021.
+This balance was recognized in current maturities of long-term debt as of March 28, 2021 in the Consolidated Balance Sheets.
 Future payments are contingent on the Company's ability to generate future excess cash flow, as defined in the Credit Agreement.